-Groups will often review how we handle major investigations, incidents and issues that impact local communities.
+Groups will often review how we handle major investigations, as well as incidents and issues that impact local communities.

 As an IAG member, you will represent yourself and your own views or that of your community.
 We can’t always act on everything these groups tell us, but we always value your ideas and comments.

-The Youth IAG currently exists for those living or working in Southampton only.
+The Youth IAG currently exists for those living or working in Southampton and on the Isle Of Wight only.

-In return, we will pay your travel expenses, offer you the opportunity to join us on patrol as an observer, provide you with opportunities to develop your skills, represent yours and others views and opinions, and give you a first-hand insight into policing, investigations and our work with the local community.
+In return, we will pay your travel expenses, offer you the chance to join us on patrol as an observer, provide you with opportunities to develop your skills, represent your and others' views and opinions, and give you a first-hand insight into policing, investigations and our work with the local community.